 I’ve read numerous comments relating to Dr. Thomas Oord’s dismissal from Northwest Nazarene University (NNU).
 Let me start by saying I love Oord’s work.
 I have been challenged to think more deeply about important theological issues because of him.
 I think he is a brilliant theologian and there is no doubt that Tom is going to land on his feet.
 However, I don’t feel like the masses of spectators are in a place to judge the relationship that exists between professors and the university leadership as a whole.

 My experience with our universities primarily relates to Dr. Dan Boone at Trevecca Nazarene University (TNU).
 Dan pastored for years before being called to the position of university president.
-I think it’s fair to say that TNU sees Dan not only as a visionary leader, but also as a shepherd.
+I think it’s fair to say that TNU sees Dan not only as a visionary leader but also as a shepherd.
 He has the heart of a pastor.
 And theoretically, if he parted ways with a professor, even one that I loved and admired, I wouldn’t question his vision or integrity for doing so.
 Dan is very transparent about his vision and leadership strategies, yet when it comes to legal issues confidentiality protects everyone involved.

 I understand that the university and local church context are not exactly the same thing.
 However, the parallels, when it comes to vision, team-work, and kingdom advancement, are extremely similar… or at least they should be.

 Now our relationship is tense.
 It’s hard to even be in the same room.
 I still have a deep love for this person, but a time has come where we have to part ways.
 I inform him that we have to part ways.
 I give him a fair severance package.
 I tell the congregation.
 Some are angry at the situation, I get criticized.
 They demand answers.
 I refuse to explain “why” my friend and I can’t continue to work together because I believe that would make things worse.
-I want to allow him to leave and go serve somewhere where his philosophy of ministry would be a fit.
+I want to allow him to leave and go serve in a place where his philosophy of ministry would be a good fit.
 So I take the criticism and refuse to say anything bad about my brother in Christ (by the way, I’ve had scenarios that are very close to this and I’m still great friends with some of those people).

 Dr. Thomas Oord is a theological visionary.
 No doubt he is a courageous thinker.
 I believe we need trailblazers that push the limits of the institution.
 However, I also believe we need unity, and when that becomes absent sometimes people have to go their separate ways.
 Similar issues have been dealt with by church leaders throughout scripture.